-Little is known about Anderson’s early life prior to his appointment to the United States Military Academy in 1820.
-Anderson entered the Academy on July 1, 1820 and graduated five years later on July 1, 1825, fifteenth in his class of thirty-seven cadets.
+Historians know little about Anderson’s early life prior to his appointment to the United States Military Academy in 1820.
+Anderson entered the Academy on July 1, 1820, and graduated five years later on July 1, 1825, fifteenth in his class of thirty-seven cadets.

-One year later, Anderson was promoted to first lieutenant with the 3rd Artillery on June 30, 1833 and returned to garrison duty.
-On September 10, 1835, Anderson was appointed as an assistant instructor of artillery at the United States Military Academy.
-He held that role until December 1, when he was elevated to the position of instructor.
-Anderson remained at West Point until November 6, 1837, when he was transferred to Florida to campaign against the Seminole Indians for two years.
-During the Second Seminole War (1835-1842), Anderson was brevetted to captain on April 2, 1838 “for Gallantry and Successful Conduct in the War against the Florida Indians.”
+One year later, the army promoted Anderson to first lieutenant with the 3rd Artillery on June 30, 1833, and he returned to garrison duty.
+On September 10, 1835, Anderson received an appointment as an assistant instructor of artillery at the United States Military Academy.
+He held that role until December 1, when school officials promoted him to the position of instructor.
+Anderson remained at West Point until November 6, 1837, when the army transferred him to Florida to campaign against the Seminole Indians for two years.
+During the Second Seminole War (1835-1842), Anderson received a brevet promotion to captain on April 2, 1838 “for Gallantry and Successful Conduct in the War against the Florida Indians.”
 During his time in Florida, Anderson contracted fevers from which he would suffer recurrently for the rest of his life.
 From May 9 to July 7, 1838, Anderson served as Major General Winfield Scott’s aide-de-camp.
-On July 7, 1838, he was again brevetted to captain and assigned as Adjutant-General of Eastern Department, serving in that capacity until November 30, 1841.
-On October 23, 1841, Anderson was promoted to the rank of captain with the 3rd Artillery and returned to garrison duty.
+On July 7, 1838, army officials again brevetted him to captain and assigned him as Adjutant-General of the Eastern Department.
+Anderson served in that capacity until November 30, 1841.
+On October 23, 1841, Anderson received a promotion to the rank of captain with the 3rd Artillery and returned to garrison duty.

 Like many future Civil War general officers, Anderson gained invaluable combat experience during the Mexican-American War (1846-48).
-He served with Winfield Scott’s invasion force during the Siege of Vera Cruz (March 9–29, 1847) and was engaged at the Battle of Cerro Gordo (April 17-18, 1847).
-On September 8, 1847, Anderson was severely wounded during the Battle of Molino del Rey, one of the bloodier engagements of the war.
-He was later brevetted to major “for Gallant and Meritorious Conduct in the Battle of Molino del Rey.”
+He served with Winfield Scott’s invasion force during the Siege of Veracruz (March 9–29, 1847) and was engaged at the Battle of Cerro Gordo (April 17-18, 1847).
+On September 8, 1847, Anderson received a severe wound during the Battle of Molino del Rey, one of the bloodier engagements of the war.
+The army later brevetted him to major “for Gallant and Meritorious Conduct in the Battle of Molino del Rey.”

-Two days later, newly inaugurated President Lincoln was shown a message from Anderson, estimating that the garrison at Fort Sumter had only enough provisions to last through April 15.
+Two days later, newly inaugurated President Lincoln viewed a message from Anderson, estimating that the garrison at Fort Sumter had only enough provisions to last through April 15.
 Refusing to acknowledge the legitimacy of the Confederacy, Lincoln informed Pickens, on April 6, that he intended to resupply the beleaguered garrison at Fort Sumter.
-The president went on to assure Pickens that the federal government would not use force or attempt to enlarge the garrison at Fort Sumter unless the effort to resupply the fort met with armed resistance.
+The president assured Pickens that the federal government would not use force or attempt to enlarge the garrison at Fort Sumter unless the effort to resupply the fort met with armed resistance.
 On April 10, the Confederacy reacted by authorizing Beauregard to fire on any attempt to re-provision the fort.

-Over the next thirty-four hours, the Confederates fired more than three thousand shells at the fort.
+Over the next thirty-four hours, the Confederates fired over 3,000 shells at the fort.
 By the afternoon of April 13, the combination of bombing, blazes, and a shortage of provisions had rendered the garrison helpless, so Anderson informed Beauregard that he was willing to evacuate the fort.
 Beauregard’s terms were generous.
 He detained none of Anderson’s men as prisoners, and when the Federals marched out of Fort Sumter on Sunday, April 14, 1861, Anderson carried with him the American flag that had flown over the facility.

 Although Anderson considered his inability to hold Fort Sumter as a failure, he was soon surprised to learn that he had become a national hero.
-On April 19, 1861, Anderson and his men were regaled by over 100,000 people at a rally in Manhattan.
-Union officials quickly sent Anderson, along with the American flag that he had rescued from the fort, on a tour across the North, raising support, funding, and military recruits for the Union cause.
+On April 19, 1861, over 100,000 people regaled Anderson and his men at a rally in Manhattan.
+Union officials quickly sent Anderson, along with the American flag he had rescued from the fort, on a tour across the North, raising support, funding, and military recruits for the Union cause.

 In recognition of Anderson’s service to his country, President Lincoln promoted Anderson to the rank of brigadier-general in the regular army effective May 15, 1861.
 On May 28, the War Department ordered Anderson to take command of the newly created Department of Kentucky, which included as much of the state of Kentucky that lay within one hundred miles of the Ohio River.

-On August 15, 1861, the War Department issued General Orders No. 57, which effectively replaced the Department of Kentucky with an expanded department that included all of Kentucky and Tennessee.
-The newly created unit was named Department of the Cumberland.
-Soon thereafter, Anderson became ill, possibly due to the fevers he contracted while serving in Florida or the injury he sustained during the Mexican-American War.
-On October 7, the War Department issued General Orders No. 6, directing Major General William T. Sherman to relieve Anderson.
+On August 15, 1861, the War Department issued General Orders, No. 57, which replaced the Department of Kentucky with an expanded department that included all of Kentucky and Tennessee.
+Officials designated the newly created subdivision as the Department of the Cumberland.
+Soon thereafter, Anderson became ill, possibly because of the fevers he contracted while serving in Florida or the injury he sustained during the Mexican-American War.
+On October 7, the War Department issued General Orders, No. 6, directing Major General William T. Sherman to relieve Anderson.

 With his health shattered, Anderson spent the next two years in New York awaiting orders.
-He was finally given a brief command of Fort Adams, at Newport Harbor, Rhode Island, from August 19 to October 27, 1863, when he was retired from active service “for Disability resulting from Long and Faithful Service, and Wounds and Disease contracted in the Line of Duty.”
+Briefly. he commanded Fort Adams, at Newport Harbor, Rhode Island, from August 19 to October 27, 1863, when he retired from active service “for Disability resulting from Long and Faithful Service, and Wounds and Disease contracted in the Line of Duty.”
 Although not on active duty, Anderson continued to serve in a nominal position at New York City, on the Staff of the General commanding the Eastern Department until January 22, 1869.
-On February 3, 1865, he was brevetted to major general “for gallant and meritorious service in the harbor of Charleston, S. C., in the defense of Fort Sumter.”
-Two months later, on April 14, 1865, Anderson returned to Fort Sumter to raise ceremoniously the Stars and Stripes over the stronghold that he had been forced to evacuate earlier (four years to the day).
+On February 3, 1865, the army brevetted him to major general “for gallant and meritorious service in the harbor of Charleston, S. C., in the defense of Fort Sumter.”
+Two months later, on April 14, 1865, Anderson returned to Fort Sumter to raise ceremoniously the Stars and Stripes over the stronghold that Confederates had forced to surrender earlier (four years to the day).

 In 1870, Anderson traveled to southern France, hoping that the mild climate might restore his broken health.
 The change in climate provided no relief, however, and Anderson died in Nice, France, on October 26, 1871.
 His remains were returned to the United States, and Anderson was buried with full military honors at the United States Military Academy Post Cemetery, West Point, New York.